-Crash data shows cyclists with no helmets more likely to ride drunkFebruary 4th, 2013 in Health
+Crash data shows cyclists with no helmets more likely to ride drunkFebruary 4, 2013 by Sunanda Creagh in Medicine & Health / Health

 Cyclists who ride without helmets are more likely to take risks while riding, like disobeying traffic controls or cycling while drunk, a new study of road accident data has found.

 The study, conducted by academics at the University of NSW and published in the journal Accident Analysis and Prevention, examined NSW hospital and police records on 6745 cyclists involved in a motor vehicle collision between 2001 and 2009.

 It found that wearing a helmet reduced the risk of head injury by up to 74%.